 In addition to preventive treatment, a person can follow these tips to help prevent psoriasis scarring:

-- Know the triggers: If stress, certain foods, or smoking seem to trigger a flare, try to avoid these factors.
+• Know the triggers: If stress, certain foods, or smoking trigger a flare, try to avoid these factors.
 Exercise, such as yoga, may help with stress.

-- Treat the psoriasis flare: This includes sticking to the treatment plan and attending routine follow-ups with a dermatologist.
-Usually, the best method to keep psoriasis flares under control is prescription medications.
+• Treat the psoriasis flare: This includes sticking to a prescribed treatment plan and attending routine follow-ups with a dermatologist.
+Typically, the best method to keep psoriasis flares managed is prescription medications.

-- Treat infections: Without treatment, skin infections can lead to lasting damage to the skin and scarring.
-Be sure to monitor the skin for any infections and see a doctor for treatment when necessary.
+• Treat infections: Without treatment, skin infections can lead to scarring and lasting skin damage.
+Be sure to monitor the skin for signs of infection and contact a doctor for treatment when necessary.

-Below we answer a few commonly asked questions about psoriasis and skin healing.
+Below are commonly asked questions about psoriasis and skin healing.

 How do I get rid of psoriasis scars?